ShutaoChen97/KGIPA/README.md

 # 2 Usage
 It takes 2 steps to predict peptide-protein binary interaction and peptide-protein-specific binding residues:

-(1) Replace the default peptide sequence in the `example/example_peptide_ 1.fasta` file with your peptide sequence (FASTA format).
-Similarly, replace the default protein sequence in the `example/example_protein_ 1.fasta` file with your protein sequence (FASTA format).
-If you don't want to do this, you can also test your own peptide-protein pairs by modifying the two sequence file paths passed in by the `test.sh` script (the two parameters are `-pep_fasta` for peptide and `-pro_fasta` for protein, respectively).
+(1) Replace the default peptide sequence in the `example/Peptide_Seq.fasta` file with your peptide sequence (FASTA format).
+Similarly, replace the default protein sequence in the `example/Protein_Seq.fasta` file with your protein sequence (FASTA format).
+If you don't want to do this, you can also test your own peptide-protein pairs by modifying the paths to the files passed in by the `run_predictor.py` script (the parameter is `-uip`, respectively).

-(2) Then, run `test.sh` to make multi-level prediction, including binary interaction prediction and combined residue recognition.
-It should be noted that `test.sh` automatically calls the scripts `generate_peptide_features.py`, `generate_protein_features.py`, and `generate_pssm.py` to generate the multi-source isomerization characteristics of peptides and proteins.
+(2) Then, run `run_predictor.py` to make prediction, including **pairwise non-covalent interaction** prediction and **non-covalent bond type** identification.
+It should be noted that `run_predictor.py` automatically calls the scripts `FeatureExtract.py`, and `PSSMExtract.py` to generate the multi-source isomerization features of peptides and proteins.
 ```
-bash test.sh
+conda activate keipa
+python run_predictor.py -uip /example
 ```

-> **Note** you can running `python test.py -h` to learn the meaning of each parameter.

-If you want to retrain based on your private dataset, find the original IIDL-PepPI model in `model/IIDL-PepPI.py`.
-The IIDL-PepPI source code we wrote is based on the Pytorch implementation and can be easily imported by instantiating it.
+If you want to retrain based on your private dataset, find the original KEIPA model in `model.py`.
+The KEIPA source code we wrote is based on the Pytorch implementation and can be easily imported by instantiating it.

 # 3 Problem feedback
 If you have questions on how to use KEIPA, feel free to raise questions in the [discussions section](https://github.com/ShutaoChen97/KEIPA/discussions).
 If you identify any potential bugs, feel free to raise them in the [issuetracker](https://github.com/ShutaoChen97/KEIPA/issues).

-In addition, if you have any further questions about KEIPA, please feel free to contact us [**stchen@bliulab.net** or **shutao.chen@bit.edu.cn**]
+In addition, if you have any further questions about KEIPA, please feel free to contact us [**stchen@bliulab.net**]

 # 4 Citation